Get In Touch

 The idea at Thrive Treatment is not so much to fight mental illness but rather to create a state of mental well-being.
 It’s about support and the construction of a groundwork upon which you can build a life free from depression.

 Crucially, if depression is accompanied by drug or alcohol abuse, also known as a dual diagnosis, there is a more robust recovery plan that is needed to get you back on track because treating one without working through the other leaves you at a significantly higher risk for relapsing back into using.
+Dedicated residential treatment and access to our clinicians in evidence-based treatment to manage personal needs are a crucial part of healing from dual diagnosis.

 If you do have co-occurring disorders, the first order of business would be to tackle the physical addiction and go through a proper and full detox.
 Only after the body is completely rid of the toxins can the work of rehab begin.
-The necessary work of digging into the mental aspects and causes of both substance abuse and depression through those very same individual and group therapy sessions as well as cognitive behavioral therapy and dialectical behavioral therapy.
+The necessary work of digging into the mental aspects and causes of both substance abuse and depression through those very same individual and group therapy sessions, as well as cognitive-behavioral therapy and dialectical behavioral therapy.

-Depression isn’t a life sentence and you can come out from under the cloud.
+Depression isn’t a life sentence, and you can come out from under the cloud.

-A life where you can breathe easier, carry less weight on your shoulders and feel good about yourself is within reach.
+A life where you can breathe easier, carry less weight on your shoulders, and feel good about yourself is within reach.
 The fulfillment you desire can be yours.
 If you’ve been stuck in what seems like an endless cycle of depression, going through it all on your own, it very well could be that support from licensed and trained professionals is what you need to finally free yourself from the shackles of depression.

-At the Thrive Treatment, we’re here to help you do exactly that.
+At Thrive Treatment, we’re here to help you do exactly that.
 Get in touch with us today and let’s get you feeling like your old self again.

 1-855-232-1334